 5.1 Approximate number of people expected to be actively involved in the development of this project: 100

 5.2.b.
 Scope of the project: This amendment defines a wireless switched point-to-point physical layer to IEEE Std.
-802.15.3 operating at PHY data rates typically in the range of 1 Gbps to 10 Gbps at the low end, and up to 100 Gbps or more at the high end.
-Operation is considered in bands from 60 GHz up to and including optical wireless at ranges as short as a few centimeters.
+802.15.3 operating at PHY data rates typically in the range of 1 Gbps at the low end, and up to 100 Gbps at the high end.
+Operation is considered in bands from 60 GHz up to and including optical wireless at ranges as short as a few centimeters and up to several 100m.
 Additionally, modifications to the Medium Access Control (MAC) layer, needed to support this new physical layer, are defined.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No